aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/aspose-imaging-java-rle4-compression-bmp-images/_index.md

 });
 ```

-**Why**: Loading is the initial step where you prepare your image for subsequent operations.
+**Why this matters:** Loading the image creates an in‑memory representation that you can modify before saving.

-#### Step 2: Configure BmpOptions
+### Step 2: Configure BmpOptions – Set Bits Per Pixel and Palette

-Create and set up `BmpOptions` to apply RLE4 compression, define bits per pixel, and assign a color palette.
+Create a `BmpOptions` instance, tell it to use RLE4 compression, set the bits per pixel to 4, and assign a 4‑bit color palette.

 ```java
 // Create an instance of BmpOptions